🚗 Autonomous Driving¶

 -

-Apple collected 829 hours of egocentric video paired with 3D hand joint tracking data (EgoDex) using Vision Pro, covering 194 tabletop manipulation tasks and 338K trajectories.
-The dataset is used to systematically benchmark imitation learning policies (BC/DDPM/FM + Transformer), providing the largest-scale data foundation to date for scaling dexterous manipulation training.
+Apple utilized Vision Pro to collect 829 hours of egocentric video paired with 3D hand joint tracking (EgoDex), covering 194 tabletop manipulation tasks.
+They systematically evaluated imitation learning strategies (BC/DDPM/FM + Transformer) on this dataset, providing the largest data foundation to date for the scaling and training of dexterous manipulation.

 - MARC: Memory-Augmented RL Token Compression for Efficient Video Understanding